Joanne Froggatt: Career

 Starting in 2010, Froggatt appeared in Downton Abbey as Anna, lady's maid to Lady Mary Crawley, for which she received an Emmy nomination in both 2012 and 2014.
 On 11 January 2015, she was awarded the Golden Globe for Best Supporting Actress in a Series, Mini-Series, or TV Movie for the role.

 On 25 December 2010, Froggatt appeared in the Royle Family Christmas special, "Joe's Crackers", as Saskia, the girlfriend of Antony Royle.
 Despite having been mentioned by name in earlier episodes, this was the first time that Saskia had appeared in person.
 Froggatt starred in John Donnelly's play The Knowledge at the Bush Theatre, West London, from 12 January to 19 February 2011.

 Along with Downton Abbey in 2013, Froggatt had roles in the comedy drama based on Irvine Welsh's novel Filth, in the thriller uwantme2killhim?, and an indie directed by Uberto Pasolini, Still Life.

 In 2015, she played Wendy in the new Bob the Builder series, voicing her in both the UK and US versions.
 In 2016, she starred in a two-part ITV mini-series titled Dark Angel, based on the true story of Victorian poisoner Mary Ann Cotton.
 Also in 2016, she co-starred in the film Starfish, an adaptation of a true story about Tom Ray, a man whose limbs were amputated after having contracted sepsis.
 Froggatt portrayed Nic, his wife.

 In 2017, Froggatt appeared in the lead role of schoolteacher Laura Neilson in the six-part thriller mini-series Liar on ITV.
 Her character awakens, convinced that she was raped by respected surgeon Andrew Earlham (Ioan Gruffudd), who is also the father of one of her students, even though she cannot remember the incident, nor does forensic evidence bear out her version of events.
 The series aired in the US on SundanceTV.

 Froggatt began performances on 25 February 2019 as Frances Thorpe in the thriller Alys, Always, at the Bridge Theatre in London.
 The play was directed by Nicholas Hytner and written by Lucinda Coxon, and based on the book by Harriet Lane.

 In 2022, she starred in Last Light, an apocalyptic thriller TV series on Peacock.

-In 2025, Froggatt began playing a major role as Jan DaSouza wife of Tom Hardy's character m, Harry DaSouza in MTV films hit drama Mobland.
+Since 2025, Froggatt has starred in a main role in Paramount+ drama Mobland, playing Jan DaSouza, the wife of Tom Hardy's character.